random-logic/textwave-design/CASE_ANALYSIS.md

 # Optimize the Number of Retrieved Chunks (Parameter Configuration)

 **Methodology** — Retrieval depth m was varied while keeping all other retrieval components constant (sentence‑based chunking, HNSW indexing, no reranking).
 Only the tested m‑values appear in the plot; m = 4 emerged as the global optimum within that range.
 Accuracy was measured on whether any of the retrieved chunks contained the correct reference.
+The LLM reranker is used.

 **Figure 5** - Chunk retrieval accuracy vs number of retrieved chunks.